CharlieJT/The-Monkees/README.md

  The 'Book' page has a main image of a crowd at a concert, a breif description of ticket information and a display of 5 repsonsive ticket seletions with a date, city, venue and a clickable button depending on ticket availability.
 A modal has been added to each selection with available tickets providing you with inputs email, amount of tickets and a 'submit' button.

+ ## Features Left to Implement

+ #### Feature 1 - Additional Tour Dates

+ A listing of additional tour dates in later months.

+ #### Feature 2 - Additional Music

+ A listing of additional albums, tracks and video as they become available.

+ #### Feature 3 - Registration Button

+ Implimentation of a registration button so users can get notification on updates on the website such as ticket dates, booking information and additional music.

+ #### Feature 4 - Booking form link

+ Booking form to be linked to an external server.

+ #### Feature 5 - News Section

+ News section to inform user of any updates on the band.